 ArcelorMittal produces a range of publications to inform its shareholders.
 These documents are available in various formats: they can be viewed online, downloaded or obtained on request in paper format.
-Please refer to www.arcelormittal.com, to the Investors menu, under Financial Reports.
+Please refer to www.arcelormittal.com, where they can be located within the Investors menu, under Financial Reports, or within the Corporate Library.